 The pandemic could also impact the Company's ability to interact with the FDA or other regulatory authorities and could result in delays in the conduct of inspections or review of pending applications or submissions.
-Although the Company has received FDA approvals for five of its plasma collection centers since January 1, 2022 and received several other FDA approvals while two FDA inspections of the Boca Facility were completed during the year ended December 31, 2021, no assurances can be provided as to the timing for completion of any future regulatory submissions or applications that may be impacted by restrictions related to COVID-19.
+Although the Company has received FDA approvals for six of its plasma collection centers since January 1, 2022 and received several other FDA approvals while two FDA inspections of the Boca Facility were completed during the year ended December 31, 2021, no assurances can be provided as to the timing for completion of any future regulatory submissions or applications that may be impacted by restrictions related to COVID-19.

-During the three months ended March 31, 2023 and 2022, revenue attributable to international customers was approximately 7% and 6%, respectively, of the Company's total revenues.
+During the six months ended June 30, 2023 and 2022, revenue attributable to international customers was approximately 7% of the Company's total revenues.
 As the Company seeks to grow this aspect of its business, it may also be subject to the impacts of the COVID-19 pandemic in locations outside the United States.